The Brick Bible

-The Brick Testament website began in October 2001.
-It originally featured six stories from the Book of Genesis.
-The site now contains over 400 illustrated stories, from both the Old and New Testaments, and over 4,500 images.
-Each story is tagged if it contains nudity, sexual content, violence and/or cursing.
+The Brick Testament project began as a website in October 2001 that featured six stories from the Book of Genesis, and is completely unaffiliated with The Lego Group.
+The website contains over 400 illustrated stories, from both the Old and New Testaments, and over 4,500 images.
 As of 2009, the website had had over two million visitors.

-Several hardcover Brick Testament books have been published, The Brick Testament: Stories from the Book of Genesis, The Brick Testament: The Story of Christmas, The Brick Testament: The Ten Commandments, and The Brick Bible: A New Spin on the Old Testament.
-The US retailer Sam's Club withdrew The Brick Bible from sale in November 2011, "due to the complaints of a handful of people that it is vulgar and violent".
+Several hardcover Brick Testament books have been published.
+The US retailer Sam's Club withdrew The Brick Bible from sale in November 2011 due to complaints from customers that the book contained "vulgar and violent" content.